 When are the first-quarter moons for the next couple of years?

 If the "day of week" (DOW) is between 3 and 5, the phase is favorable for one of those Tuesday-planned, Thursday-rain pairs.
 Otherwise schedule the day nearest the quarter.

 All my students want to see planets.
 Are they always up?

-No. See this table for times of convenient viewing during late 2017 to 2018.
+No. See this table for times of convenient viewing during 2018.
 Note the times are listed for some entries as CST and others as CDT, whichever is convenient.
 Add an hour if daylight time applies during the part of the year for which a quoted time is standard.
 Also note that 2017 and 2018 are years for which the planets do not line up well with the school year, particularly that portion of the year when Standard time is in effect.